 - Stash pills away for emergencies: It may be helpful to have an "emergency dose" of medicine with you at all times.
 If you travel a lot, you may want to keep a few extra doses in your suitcase.
 If you carry a bag or a purse, you can keep a few spare doses there.
 There are special key chains you can purchase that store medicines.
 Having extra doses can help if you forget to bring your medicine when you are away from home or if you accidentally forget to take your dose before leaving.

 Poor habits or lack of a routine are not the only reasons people miss doses of their medicines.
 You may find yourself hesitating to take your medicines for many other reasons.
 Perhaps you are afraid of side effects.
 You may not want to take them because they remind you that you have a chronic disease.
 Or you may simply be tired of taking pills every day.
 If one or more of these thoughts are standing in the way of you taking your medicines regularly, you may want to try one of the following:

-Talk with your health care provider: Be honest with your HIV clinician about how you are feeling.
+- Talk with your provider: Be honest about how you are feeling.
 This is especially important if you are experiencing side effects that stop you from taking your medicine.
 Your provider may switch your medicines, or give you tips on how to combat side effects.

 - Find your inspiration: After you've been taking pills for a while, it is easy to forget why you started taking them in the first place.
 What inspired you to start HIV treatment?
 What were you hoping would happen when you started taking the medicine?
 Reminding yourself of these things can sometimes help keep you motivated to take your pills.